 Market Sector Update

-- The Fund’s largest sector overweights include consumer discretionary, financials and industrials, where we continue to find companies we believe provide good dividend yield and growth prospects.
-Consumer staples continue to be our largest underweight due to high relative valuation, low dividend yield and slowing earnings momentum caused by a stronger U.S. dollar relative to emerging-market currencies.
+- The Fund’s largest sector overweights include financials, consumer discretionary, industrials and utilities where we continue to find companies we believe provide good dividend yield and growth prospects.

-- We remain very constructive on changes in Japan but are hedging a portion of the Fund’s yen exposure to the U.S. dollar in an effort to alleviate risk.
-Japan seeks a weak yen, which devalued more than 17% in 2013, in an effort to boost its export sector and end deflation.
+- We remain constructive on changes in Japan, but are hedging a portion of the Fund’s yen exposure to the U.S. dollar in an effort to alleviate risk.
+Japan continues to seek a weak yen, which devalued more than 17% in 2013, in an effort to boost its export sector and end deflation.

-- In our view, the strongest long-term GDP growth will occur in emerging markets and the U.S. due to better demographics and a better business climate.
-In an effort to capture this, we will invest in European multinationals with strong exposure to the U.S. and/or emerging markets.
+- In our view, the strongest long-term GDP growth will still occur in emerging markets and the U.S. due to better demographics and a better business climate.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s share will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 International investing involves additional risks, including currency fluctuations, political or economical conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 Dividend-paying investments may not experience the same price appreciation as non-dividend paying instruments.
 Dividend-paying companies may choose to not pay a dividend or the dividend may be less than expected.
 These and other risks are more fully described in the Fund’s prospectus.
 Not all funds or fund classes may be offered at all broker/dealers.